-They are dramatically different to chickens in personality and habits, however if the owner is prepared they can make a wonderful bird.
+They are dramatically different from chickens in personality and habits.
+However, if the owner is prepared, they can make a wonderful bird.

 Romans were able to raise them but never really tame them.

-Guineas were first introduced to Europe back in the 1400s and made their way to America with the early settlers and slaver ships.
+Guineas were first introduced to Europe back in the 1400s and made their way to America with the early settlers and slave ships.